-Many of our products are sourced from Asia and, to date, we have been able to work around travel restrictions and supply chain constraints, by, as an example, air freighting certain hardware products to the United States rather than using cargo ship transportation.
+Many of our products are contract manufactured in Asia and, to date, we have been able to work around travel restrictions and supply chain constraints, by, as an example, air freighting certain hardware products to the United States rather than using cargo ship transportation.
 To date, we have also been able to continue to source certain integrated circuits from such region with only a minor increase in cost.
 We are concerned, however, about certain Asian governments' policies of shutting down major cities and ports, which may impact our ability to source product and have it delivered to the United States.
 In addition, we are concerned about our ability to obtain certain integrated circuits in the future from such region at an economically reasonable price.
+We're currently reviewing our supply chain strategies in light of the foregoing.